-After announcing ‘Electoral Bonds’ in 2017-18 budget, the government has now notified the ‘Electoral Bonds’ scheme.
+After announcing ‘Electoral Bonds’ in 2017-18 budget, the government notified the ‘Electoral Bonds’ scheme.
 Will this scheme enhance transparency in political funding or arrest the flow the unaccounted or black money into political parties?

 What is an electoral bond?